 Yet what is the use of a chair that cannot be sat upon?
 And what is the use of a life like Blodeuwedd‘s?
-Created for someone else, for the exercise of her free will, she was cursed, and turned into an owl.
+Created for someone else, she was cursed for the exercise of her free will and turned into an owl.

 The seat is inspired by the experience of the upholsterer in removing the coverings of an old chair.
 The older the chair, the more archaeological the experience becomes.
 This experience can be everything from grimy to lucrative but always educational.
 Different techniques and materials tell us about the chair’s history – some even contain time capsules for future craftspeople to discover.

 Homage to Alan Garner’s The Owl Service

 I have left most of the seat in its original state to show the skills of the last (and possibly original) upholsterer.
 In The Owl Service, published in 1967, Garner looked back at the ancient Blodeuwedd myth with modern eyes.
 We’re looking into the chair with modern eyes and some viewers will never have seen a chair in this sort of state, so there is a sense of adventure into the chair, as there is in The Owl Service as Garner ventures into the Blodeuwedd myth.